 This is one of the most common issues for poor sleepers as they tend to expect 8 hours every night.
 It’s true that some need 8 hours and can easily get it but for many of us, less is also adequate.
 Quality is more important than quantity and by trying to get more sleep than your body can manage leaves you lying in bed staring at the ceiling.
 As we get older, it is normal to find that we sleep for less time and less deeply, so it is important to readjust our expectations.

 While these ten things can be done yourself, without the need for intervention, if you are struggling with, don’t suffer in silence.
-At The Insomnia Clinic, we provide support and guidance to help you take back control of your sleep.
-To find out more, visit www.theinsomniaclinic.co.uk.
+Contact your GP for more information.